egrm/nodejs-media-player/README.md

 # Node Music Player

-Music player, built with NodeJS and WebSockets.
+### Built with NodeJS and WebSockets.

-Freshly uploaded songs appear instantly for all users.
+Newly uploaded songs are instantly visible to all users.